1. Life Note – Introduction

 In this way, I became a disciple of the old man… Barha Zetta.

-It looks like I won’t be bored for the remaining six months until my release.
+It seems I won’t be bored for the remaining six months in prison.